At a glance

-Watch this video for an expert’s take on the pros and cons of videos games.
+Watch this video for an expert’s take on the pros and cons of video games.

 It’s important to choose video games and apps that are right for your child’s age.
 You wouldn’t want a 7-year-old playing a shooting game.
-And your 12-year-old might throw a fit if you buy a game that has cute cartoons for preschoolers.
+And your 12-year-old might not be thrilled if you buy a game that has cute cartoons for preschoolers.

 Common Sense Media has game and app reviews with suggested ages.
 Use these reviews as a guide to figure out what’s right for your child.
 But keep in mind that kids aren’t always as mature as their age in years.
 Just because a child is 13 doesn’t mean teen content is appropriate.